2020PB/police-brutality/reports/Oregon.md

 ### Journalist shot in leg | July 20th

-First-person footage shows a journalist groaning in pain after he is shot.
+First-person footage shows a journalist groaning in pain after he is shot near 3rd and Main.
 Later footage shows a medic treating his leg.
 And a final image from another journalists confirms he is okay.

 tags: journalist, less-lethal, projectile, shoot

 id: or-portland-117

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**